LaunchCodeEducation/lchs/src/chapters/flask-intro/style-templates.rst

 The ``static`` Directory
 ------------------------

+.. index:: ! dynamic, ! static

 By adding placeholders to our templates, we can change the content on a webpage based on a user's actions.
-This makes the page *dynamic*.
+This makes the page **dynamic**.
 Style rules, on the other hand, remain fixed.

-Our CSS code is an example of a *static* file.
+CSS code is an example of a **static** file.
 It does not change as the user interacts with the page.
 Other examples of static files include images, video clips, and JavaScript code.

 In our Flask project, the ``templates`` folder holds all of the ``.html`` files for our website.
 We need to create a similar directory for our static files.